 A mobile pelletizer on display at the Central PA Biomass Workshop converts a roundbale of switchgrass into pellets that can be used as a heating fuel.
 (Photo by Dan Ciolkosz)

-During the last few years we have conducted numerous trials at Penn State to assess the potential of various energy crops.
 This year, we are growing several crops to evaluate their suitability for Pennsylvania and to provide a demonstration of possibilities for farmers in the area.
 This year's energy crops demo is located just north of the University Park campus off Fox Hollow Road.
 Crops that are being grown include Switchgrass, Atlantic Coastal Panic Grass, Sunflower, Canola, Camelina, Sorghum-Sudangrass, and Safflower.
 A brochure is available at the demonstration site, as well as signs at each of the fields.
 The crop demo was unveiled at the recent "Central PA Biomass Workshop" held on campus.
 Visitors are welcome during daylight hours, but are asked to walk along the edges of the fields, and to be careful of any farm operations in the area.

 Our colleagues at the USDA-ARS Pasture Systems and Watershed Management lab, including Dr. Paul Adler, are doing a lot of work on switchgrass and harvesting strategies to maximize its use for wildlife and also improve its potential as a biofuel.
 Current utilization strategies are focused on developing the crop for direct combustion and various techniques are being proposed for densification.
 A prototype mobile pelletizing unit has been developed in conjunction with several other collaborators that possibly could help growers add value to their switchgrass, creating a domestic pelletized heating fuel from a round bale of switchgrass.